Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - Connect the sensor to the extension cable or adapter board (beware of the polarity), place fresh AA batteries and enjoy your Dashboy Camera !
 - If you want to use the time lapse or HDR features, use a tripod and hold the Dashboy with any [universal phone holder](https://fr.aliexpress.com/item/1005004208664097.html) by the battery holder.

-## Image of the populated PCB as you will het it with the current PCB version.
+## Image of the populated PCB as you will get it

 ![Dashboy populated PCB](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/Docs%20and%20research/Image%20files/PCB_version_2.0.png)